Skip to main content

 What your money helps fund

-Ranger Protectors
+Ranger protectors

 Phillip Island Nature Parks works hard to provide a sanctuary for little penguins.
-Nature Parks rangers protect them through predator control programs, habitat restoration and management, education programs, regular beach cleans to remove plastic debris and rehabilitation through the Wildlife Rehabilitation Centre.
+The Nature Parks rangers protect them through predator control programs, habitat restoration and management, education programs, regular beach cleans to remove plastic debris and rehabilitation through the Wildlife Rehabilitation Centre.

 Research and Monitoring